-1You’re suffering from toxic overload
+1. You’re suffering from toxic overload

-When I say this, I speak from personal experience.
-I used to spend countless hours at the gym and spent a fortune on weight loss supplements that didn’t seem to work; I reached for low-fat products wrongly thinking they were good for me and ate weight loss bars and other foods that were heavily processed, all of which contributed to a toxic overload.
-What I failed to acknowledge was that my food choices were negatively affecting my body and the way I was feeling.
+“I used to spend countless hours at the gym and spent a fortune on weight loss supplements that didn’t seem to work.
+I reached for low-fat products wrongly thinking they were good for me and ate weight loss bars and other foods that were heavily processed, all of which contributed to a toxic overload,” says Toth.
+“What I failed to acknowledge was that my food choices were negatively affecting my body and the way I was feeling.”

-2You’re dieting too much
+2. You’re dieting too much

-3You’re not sleeping
+3. You’re not sleeping enough

-Sleeping chemically rebalances your brain and your hunger hormones, allowing them to carry the message to burn fat as opposed to storing it.
-Every hour before midnight counts for at least 2 hours after midnight, so being asleep by 10pm would be the ideal.
+“Sleeping chemically rebalances your brain and your hunger hormones, allowing them to carry the message to burn fat as opposed to storing it.
+A restful night of sleep facilitates lean muscle growth, improves energy levels, decreases stress levels and reduces cravings.”

-4You’re eating too much sugar
+4. You’re eating too much sugar

-When it is not used for immediate energy, sugar gets stored in the body as fat.
-From there it contributes to obesity, abnormal lipid profiles and chronic illnesses such as diabetes.
-Plus, it is highly addictive so over time it wears out our insulin stores, damages our arteries and raises cholesterol levels.
+“When it is not used for immediate energy, sugar gets stored in the body as fat.
+From there it contributes to obesity, abnormal lipid profiles and chronic illnesses such as diabetes,” says Toth.
+“It is [also] highly addictive so over time it wears out your insulin stores, damages your arteries and raises cholesterol levels.”

-While there are different types of sugar in food, fructose has the biggest impact on our waistline and health because our bodies can’t metabolise it well.
+“While there are different types of sugar in food, fructose has the biggest impact on our waistline and health because our bodies can’t metabolise it well.
 When we eat fructose it goes straight to our liver, which immediately stores it as body fat.
-It may also increase our triglycerides and bad cholesterol.
+It may also increase our triglycerides and bad cholesterol.”